fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Local Search

-- The `hexo-generator-search` plug-in has already been integrated, disable it if you had installed other search plug-ins to avoid generating redundant index files.
+- The hexo-generator-search plug-in has been integrated, please disable it if you had installed other search plug-ins to avoid generating redundant index files.

 - By default, `local-search.xml` is generated in the root directory and being used.